anomaly/prestans-docs/source/handlers.rst

 Routing & Handling Requests
 ===========================

 First order of business is mapping URLs back to your code. prestans comes with an inbuilt router to help you achieve this, the router is paired with a serializer and manages the lifecycle of the REST API request.
-Out of the box prestans provides support for:
+Currently prestans provides support for:

-* JSON
+* JSON provided by ``prestans.rest.JSONRESTApplication``
-* YAML
+* YAML provided by ``prestans.rest.YAMLRESTApplication``

 We plan to support other formats as we need them.
 You can also write your own for formats you wish to support in your application.
 Read the section on :doc:`serializers` to learn more about how serailziers work and how you can write your own.
 Our examples assume the use of JSON as the serialization format.